-All BoG recommendations which are indicated not requiring additional discussion in JVET were agreed in the JVET plenary on Sunday 23 Oct.; for the items that required additional discussion, the corresponding agreements are inserted above.
+All BoG recommendations which are indicated not requiring additional discussion in JVET were agreed in the JVET plenary on Sunday 23 Oct.
+For the items that required additional discussion, the corresponding agreements are inserted above.

 Ballot comments in MPEG input document m60678